 Imagine you’re in traffic on a one-lane road, with cars bumper-to-bumper as far as the eye can see.
 Normally this road never has more than a car or two, but due to the county fair, and since this road is the only way for visitors to leave the town.
 The road can’t handle the massive traffic, and as a result, it gets so packed up that no one can leave.

-This is what happens to a website in a denial-of-service (DoS) attack; when a website captures more traffic than it was built to deal with, website’s server gets overloaded and will become near-to-impossible for the website to serve up its content to visitors who are trying to use it.
+This is what happens to a website when one of the common types of cyber security threats or most common cyber security threats take place by way of a denial-of-service (DoS) attack; when a website captures more traffic than it was built to deal with, website’s server gets overloaded and will become near-to-impossible for the website to serve up its content to visitors who are trying to use it.
 Often, this kind of traffic overload is malicious potent, as an attacker floods the site with overwhelming traffic to shut it down for all users.

 In some instances, these DDoS attacks are intentionally performed by many computers at the same time, known as a Distributed Denial-of-Service Attack (DDoS).
 This can be even more difficult to overcome as the attacker appearing from many different IP addresses simultaneously, making determining the source of the attack more difficult for network administrators and stopping the server from fulfilling legitimate requests, letting hackers extort the victim for money.

-There are different versions of DoS and DDoS attacks;
+There are different versions of DoS and DDoS cybersecurity threats;

 - TCP SYN flood attack – An attacker exploits the buffer space during a Transmission Control Protocol (TCP) session initialization handshake.